 adb shell pm list users

-command displays a list of user accounts on the Android device.
+The adb shell pm list users command displays a list of user accounts on the Android device.
 This can be useful for managing user profiles on a multi-user device.

 Example: